This post may contain affiliate links.

 In the fridge You can store these without toppings for up to 3 days.

-In the freezer You can freeze overnight oats!
+In the freezer You can freeze Overnight Oats!
 The best way to do this is to make them up in containers (without toppings), then freeze, and thaw overnight in the fridge when you want to eat them.

-Top tips
+Top Tips

-Overnight oats ratio
+Overnight Oats basic ratio

-To make one portion, add 40g of oats, 50g of yoghurt and 100ml of milk.
+To make one portion, add 40g (5 tbsp) of oats, 50g (3 tbsp) of yoghurt and 80ml (5 tbsp) of milk.
+For chia seeds, add 1 tbsp and an extra 2 tbsp (30ml) of milk.

 Type of container